jeffreyleblanc/linux-knowledge/vnc--basic-connections.md

 This shows how to enable a vnc server on a machine and then connect to it.

 This is a first pass, and there are probably tweaks for ease of use and security that can be made.
-For example I don't discuss server firewall/encryption options at the moment.
+Topics to cover:

+* Installation of `dbus-x11` on the server side
+* Direct running of `vncserver` without need for systemd units
+* Firewall rules on the server side
+* Alternative servers that might include:
+    * Better password/auth options
+    * Socket encryption out of the box

 ## Setting up on the Source Machine